MJoergen/nexys4ddr/dyoc/ep08_-_ALU/README.md

 The program defined in lines 43-55 of mem/mem.vhd is a simple 8-bit counter.

 Note that the memory size has been increased from 16 bytes to 256 bytes.
-This was done in lines 115 and 119 in comp.vhd.
+This was done in lines 111 and 115 in comp.vhd.